Jinzi860209/ETL-Project/README.md

 *The Happiness Report is already sorted by happiness, change the sort by other columns to see how the happiness rating is affected by each.

+Cleaning GDP dataset
+  - Removed unnecessary columnns, such as units in USD, from the gdp_per_capita.csv.
+The two remaining columns were country and gdp.
+Brought in the World Happiness Data csv and used the country and happiness rank columns only.
+We ombined the two resulting dataframes into one based on the country and removed any countries that were not included in both datasets or did not have their gdp listed.
+Finally we sorted the countries by gdp and added another ranked column so that the countries original happiness rank and gdp rnak could be more easily compared.

 ## Load: the final database, tables/collections, and why this was chosen.
 Type of Final Production Database: SQL